cli-kit/cli-command/README.md

 cli.option('-m, --mime-type <mime>', 'a mime type', mime)
 ```

 If you throw `Error` rather than `ArgumentTypeError` that is fine, it will be wrapped in an `ArgumentTypeError`.
-You can utilize `ArgumentTypeError` for it's built in message parameter support.
+You can utilize `ArgumentTypeError` for it's message parameter support.

 ### Complex Types